MP Estate Planning UK

 Strategic Gifting

 Strategic gifting is another effective way to reduce inheritance tax liability.
-Making lifetime gifts can be an effective way to reduce the value of your estate, thereby minimizing the amount of inheritance tax payable.
-However, it’s essential to understand the rules surrounding gifting and its implications.
+Making lifetime gifts reduces the value of your estate, thereby lowering the amount subject to IHT on your death.
+However, it’s essential to understand the rules and timescales involved.

 Trusts and Their Role

-For more information on inheritance tax in the UK, you can visit our page on whether you pay taxes on inheritance in the.
+For more information on inheritance tax in the UK, you can visit our page on whether you pay taxes on inheritance in the UK.

 There’s a common misconception that everyone pays inheritance tax, but this isn’t entirely accurate.
-The reality is that not everyone is required to pay inheritance tax upon their death.
-If the value of the estate is worth more than the available Nil Rate Band (NRB), part of it could be liable to tax.
+The reality is that IHT only applies when the value of the estate exceeds the available Nil Rate Band (NRB).
+However, because the NRB has been frozen since 2009 while property prices have soared, more families are caught by IHT than ever before.

 “Everyone Pays Inheritance Tax”